-This joints constraints the relative orientation of two nodes, so that their orientations remain parallel.
+This joints constrains the relative orientation of two nodes, so that their orientations remain parallel.
 The relative position is not constrained.
-The initial orientation of the joint must be compatible: use the hinge keyword to assign the joint initial orientation.
+The initial orientation of the joint must be compatible: use the orientation keyword to assign the joint initial orientation.